Rohan3301/mysql/README.md

 ./mysql.sh

-This is the program version of "Have you tried turning it off an on again?"
+"Have you tried turning it off an on again?"